 These made from scratch New Orleans Beignets are a fried powdered sugar coated pastry traditional in New Orleans and Creole cuisine.
 They're served sweet and hot for breakfast, brunch and dessert covered with copious amounts of powdered sugar.

-New Orleans Beignets
+Easy New Orleans Beignets Recipe

-- In New Orleans, beignets are often served with a cup of French Cafe al Lait as seen on The Spruce Eats.
+- In New Orleans, beignets are often served with a cup of French Café al Lait as seen on The Spruce Eats.

-Air Pocket Spells Success
+The Air Pocket in Beignets Spells Success

-When to Serve Beignets
+When to Serve New Orleans Style Beignets